Verizon Purges Unlimited Data Customers, Targets Those Using 200GB

 I know several people who have gone through any number of calisthenics to maintain their "unlimited" data plans on Verizon's network.
 This generally involves sticking with an updated phone or paying retail to buy a phone outright.
 Verizon really does have the largest network with the best overall coverage within the United States and there are plenty of places that there really isn't a better option.

-For example, Verizon LTE service is often a better and more attractive internet option than marginally-availa
+For example, Verizon LTE service is often a better and more attractive internet option than marginally-available DSL or laggy, data-capped satellite internet for rural homeowners.

+Granted, I'm not using 200GB/month through my phone either, but I certainly do recognize that this is a real problem for a lot of people, especially who aren't necessarily close to any other sort of fat data pipe.

 They've presented zero evidence that the network is suffering reliability...their commercials seem to indicate it's rock solid.
 The 'best' even.